AstrielDivision/Ariel/.github/PRIVACY.md

 ## Data Removal

 * If you would like the Webhook data to be removed please don't hesitate to DM me.
+(Please include the Guild Name and ID)
 * If you would like to remove your Guild's data to be removed please remove the bot from your Guild.
 * If you would like to remove your User data please get an Guild admin or moderator to remove it.
 (I cannot remove warnings, sorry)